State of the University Address

 In August, we opened 100 Auburn Avenue at the corner of Auburn and Courtland streets.
 Formerly the home of Atlanta Life Financial Group, it now houses our state-of-the-art Welcome Center.
 This new facility will go a long way in helping prospective students and their families understand and appreciate the incredible educational opportunity available at Georgia State.
 The building also houses the Honors College on its second floor and by next semester will house the universityadministration.
 We are in the process of renaming this building Centennial Hall, a particularly fitting name for this addition at 100 Auburn Avenue.

 Last month, we had nearly 500 people, including Mayor Kasim Reed, University System of Georgia Chancellor Hank Huckaby and Speaker of the Georgia House of Representatives David Ralston, join us as we broke ground on our new College of Law building.
-With generous support from donors and a 58.8-million-dollar appropriation from the State of Georgia we are able to begin construction of the long planned for home of our law school.
+With generous support from donors and a 58.8-million-dollar appropriation from the State of Georgia, we are able to begin construction of the long-planned home of our law school.
 The eventual move from the Urban Life building will allow the university to re-allocate space for important needs such as the growing School of Public Health, the Byrdine F. Lewis School of Nursing and Health Professions, and the Department of Psychology.
-The new law school facility will be at the corner of Park Place and John Wesley Dobbs, and we’re looking forward to a ribbon cutting in 2015.
+The new law school facility will be at the corner of Park Place and John Wesley Dobbs, and we’re looking forward to a ribbon-cutting in 2015.

 Finally, I’m pleased to announce a forthcoming campus construction project that will transform the Georgia State campus experience for generations to come.
 Together, our acquisition of property and construction of new facilities are critical and essential factors in the development of Georgia State and the revitalization of downtown Atlanta.
 The additions of 25 Park Place, 55 Park Place and the new Law School construction solidify Georgia State’s presence on Woodruff Park and close to Peachtree Street.